jweissman/orsino/playtesting.md

 # Notes from Playtesting

-[ ] Loot should be accumulated ("X takes it" = added to a list on their pc record) [ ] Maybe you can leave an offering (5gp) at a (dungeon) shrine for a blessing?
 ---
 [ ] Load all PCs on party select so we can show their race/class (no longer even letting you load PCs from file but we're still persisting them every room...)
 ---
 [ ] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this]
-[ ] CR scaling still not working great for deeper rooms? (seems to be vaguely more reasonable now but also we've kind of nerfed CR checks by _only_ checking NPCs when there are also true monsters and animal companions now -- we can constrain-gen them independently but seems subtle too somehow)
 [ ] 20 should be stat max until level 10 (maybe 18 until level 5...)
 [ ] High-level enemies should have much higher dex (tried to adjust although maybe _too_ high now?)
 ---